kerickson8/kerickson8.github.io/README.md

 # kerickson8.github.io
-This repository contains the code in html, css and JavaScript to my personal webpage.
+This repository contains my personal webpage, coded in html, css and JavaScript.